 After college I moved to Chicago and quickly grew restless with my finance degree, pining for the days when friends showed up at my door in search of dinner.
 In 1994, I headed to the Culinary School at Kendall College, and earned a certificate of professional cookery.
 Soon after, my husband and I moved to New York City, where I landed my dream internship at Food & Wine.
 There I worked my way from intern to associate editor of cookbooks, learning invaluable skills in recipe development, food writing, and tasting along the way.

-In 2004, a bourgeoning food scene drew my family to Portland, Oregon.
+In 2004, a burgeoning food scene drew my family to Portland, Oregon.
 Around the same time, a series of bizarre neurological problems eventually led to the discovery of my gluten intolerance.
-I embraced my new calling to teach others what I know about gluten-free cooking, and in 2008 started writing my “Gluten Freedom” column for the Oregonian’s FoodDay section.
-I contribute articles and recipes to many other local and national publications as well.
+I embraced my new calling to teach others what I know about gluten-free cooking, and from 2008-2016 wrote a regular column called “Gluten Freedom” for the Oregonian’s FoodDay.
+I continue to develop recipes and articles for many national publications, including Fine Cooking, Milk Street, Delicious Living, Edible Communities, Natural Health, and more.
+I travel frequently in Asia, and have a penchant for those flavors as well.

 My most exciting endeavor (so far) has been writing my cookbooks, Brassicas: Cooking the World’s Healthiest Vegetables (Ten Speed Press) and The Gluten-Free Asian Kitchen.
 Through my writing and teaching, I’m rediscovering that sense of community that first intrigued me as a college freshman.
 Plus I get to cook for a living.
 What more could I ask for?